From serious sans-serif typeface families to dotty display faces

 My type designs have been used around the world by well-known brands and organisations including: LG Electronics, Ocean Spray Juices, SeaWorld Adventure Parks, Argos, Blueprint: Design Your Life magazine and Charlotte Sans was used as part of the logo for the Vancouver 2010 Winter Olympics.

 However, it wasn't until 2016 that I managed to reboot my type design mojo and in 2019 finished my first font family (Rahere, a humanist sans in six weights) since 2004.
-Since then I have designed three more display fonts with more in the pipeline.
+Since then I have designed a few more display fonts, my favourites being Rahere Roman Display & Rahere Esoteric.

 A list of all my published font designs can be found at MyFonts (Iris & Hand Drawn – although credited to me – aren't my designs).